Shrubs and Plants for Autumn and winter Interest

 Illustrated left and above in the centre, it is an easy to grow shrub, flowering early in the year during the winter, predominantly in January.

-A few varieties of Mahonia are scented, such as M. Charity, and M. 'Lionel Fortescue'.
+Mahonia has a few scented varieties, like M. Charity and M. 'Lionel Fortescue'.
+Charity, and M. 'Lionel Fortescue'.
 They are a tall shrub, with sharp spines often planted on a boundary to deter intruders, and make a colourful hedge.
 Tips and ideas on growing Mahonia.

 Scented Daphne